Convergence to line and surface energies in nematic liquid crystal colloids with external magnetic field: Preliminaries

 \subsection{Flat chains}

-In the statement of our main theorem, we will use the language of flat chains.
-We therefore give a quick overview of the most important results.
+One of the main results of this paper is that the previously described energy concentrates on lines and surfaces when $\eta,\xi\rightarrow 0$.
+In order to state our main theorem, we therefore need an appropriate framework to describe geometric objects such as lines, surfaces and boundaries which is provided by geometric measure theory and in particular flat chains \cite{White1999,White1999a}.
+The very basic idea of geometric measure theory is to represent geometric objects as elements of a vector space and therefore allows for algebraic operations such as addition.
+In that respect, flat chains are such elements which in our case are dedicated to represent surfaces and lines.
+In the following we give a quick overview of the most important results that we use subsequently.
 For a detailed and complete presentation of flat chains and geometric measure theory, we refer to \cite{Fleming1966, Morgan2016, Federer1960, Federer1996, Simon1983}.

 \paragraph{Polyhedral flat chains.} Let $G$ be an abelian group (written additively) with neutral element $0$ and $|\cdot|:G\rightarrow [0,\infty)$ a function satisfying $|g|=0$ if and only if $g=0$, $|-g|=|g|$ and $|g+h|\leq |g|+|h|$ for all $g,h\in G$.
 In this paper, we are only concerned with the easiest case of $G = \mathbb{Z}_2$ and $|\cdot|$ the normal absolute value.
 For $n,k\in\mathbb{N}$, $k\leq n$, we denote by $\polych^k$ the group of polyhedral chains of dimension $k$ with coefficients in $G$ i.e.\ the set of formal sums of compact, convex, oriented polyhedra of dimension $k$ in $\mathbb{R}^n$ with coefficients in $G$ together with the obvious addition.
 We identify a polyhedron that results from glueing along a shared face (and compatible orientation) with the sum of the individual polyhedra.
 Also, we identify a polyhedron of opposite orientation with the negative of the original polyhedron.
 An element $P\in \polych^k$ can thus be written as